 Do time outs really work?
 Many parents use time outs to discipline, but here’s why time outs don’t work and what to do instead.

-And that, if anyone should get a time out during a heated moment, it should be us, the parents.
+And if anyone should get a time out during a heated moment, it should be us, the parents.

-Why time outs don’t work and what to do instead
+Why time outs don’t work

 So, why don’t time outs work?
-After all, we hear about them so often, whether from other parenting resources, on television, our friends and family.
-We may have even grown up with time outs and figure we turned out all right.
+After all, we hear about them so often, whether from other parenting resources, on television, or our friends and family.
+We may have even grown up with time outs and figure that we turned out all right.

 But there’s more to time outs than we think.
 Not only are they an ineffective method in the long run, they also don’t serve our kids well.

-1. Time outs isolate children
+1. Time outs isolate kids

 Of course, you might say.
 That’s the point, right?
 Punishment means removing the things kids enjoy.
 No people, no toys, no fun.
 Sit and learn your lesson.